Unboxed-Software/solana-course/content/transfer-hook.md

 wallet = "~/.config/solana/id.json" // This is the default path, you can change it if you have your keypair in a different location
 ```

-If you don't know what your current keypair path is you can always run the solana cli to find out.
+If you don't know your current keypair path, you can always run the Solana CLI to find out.

 ```bash
 solana config get